bbauska/Coursera-Bootstrap/readme.md

 Bootstrap styles this blockquote in its own way.

-Let\'s close up that blockquote.
+Let&apos;s close up that blockquote.

-And inside this blockquote, I\'m going to include a quotation here.
+And inside this blockquote, I&apos;m going to include a quotation here.

-I\'ll start with a p, and apply a class called mb-0.
+I&apos;ll start with a p, and apply a class called mb-0.

 The mb-0 is a utility class that Bootstrap provides.

 What this means is margin-bottom zero.

-For this particular, whatever it is included in this p tag, we\'ll have a bottom margin of zero.
+For this particular, whatever it is included in this p tag, we&apos;ll have a bottom margin of zero.

 And this helps me to display the content correctly here.

-Here I\'m going to add in the actual content there, and then close this p.
+Here I&apos;m going to add in the actual content there, and then close this p.

 This p contains the actual quotation.